 Residency – applicants must be legal Nebraska residents.
 No duration of residency is required.
 Individuals who are just moving to the state can still receive benefits.
 However, their status may be subject to additional review to ensure they are not moving to the state solely to receive benefits.

 Annual Income – the income limit and how the applicant’s income is calculated is complicated and confusing.
 Rather than financial eligibility being determined strictly by an income limit, this program uses a “standard of need” to calculate eligibility.
-For a single individual in 2019, the “standard of need” is $541 / month and for a married couple, the “standard of need” is $853.
+For a single individual in 2022, the “standard of need” is $564 / month, and for a married couple, the “standard of need” is $887 / month.
 “Standard of need” allows an applicant to deduct their “rent” (the amount they spend on housing) or a portion thereof, from their income.
-In 2019, the maximum “rent” which can be deducted each month is $281 for an individual or $349 for a couple.
-This is formally called “maximum shelter allowance”.
+In 2022, the maximum “rent” that can be deducted each month is $281 for an individual or $349 for a couple.
+This is formally called “maximum shelter allowance.”
 Make note, even if one thinks they might not qualify financially, one should apply anyway.
 This is because the process is very complicated and one won’t know for sure until financial eligibility is calculated.

-Countable Resources - single applicants are limited to countable resources of $2,000 and married couples, $3,000.
-One's home, provided their equity is valued at less than $585,000, and the applicant and / or their spouse lives in it, is considered exempt when determining countable assets.
+Countable Resources – in 2022 single applicants are limited to countable resources of $2,000, and married couples, $3,000.
+One’s home, provided their equity is valued at less than $636,000, and the applicant and / or their spouse lives in it, is considered exempt when determining countable assets.

 Social Security – applicants must have applied due to a disability and received a denial based on “lack of duration” of the disability.
 This means the disability is not expected to last longer than a year.

 Each year, program participants are reviewed to ensure both their income and disability levels continue to meet the program’s guidelines.